SeanBeckman/eng-practices/review/reviewer/speed.md

 certain their "LGTM" means "this code meets [our standards](standard.md)."**
 However, individual responses should still ideally be [fast](#fast).

-## Cross-Time-Zone Reviews {#tz}

-When dealing with time zone differences, try to get back to the author when they are still in the office.
-If they have already gone home, then try to make sure your review is done before they get back to the office the next day.

 ## LGTM With Comments {#lgtm-with-comments}

 In order to speed up code reviews, there are certain situations in which a